joelparkerhenderson/system-quality-attributes/doc/administrability/index.md

 </span>

+**Define administerable:** <span data-chatgpt-prompt="define administerable (computers and software)">Administerable refers to hardware or software that can be managed and controlled by an administrator or an authorized user.
+This control can include tasks such as installation, maintenance, updates, configurations, and security settings.
+An administerable system is designed to allow an administrator to maintain and manage the system remotely, making it easier to keep the system running smoothly and securely.</span>

 ## See Also

 * [Wikipedia: System administration](https://wikipedia.org/wiki/System_administration): This is the upkeep, configuration, and reliable operation of computer systems, especially multi-user computers, such as servers.
 The system administrator seeks to ensure that the uptime, performance, resources, and security of the computers they manage meet the needs of the users and the needs of the organization.

 * [Dictionary: administer](https://www.dictionary.com/browse/administer): to manage; to have executive charge of; to administer the law.

-* [OpenAI: administerable](https:://openai.com): <span data-chatgpt-prompt="define administerable (computers and software)">Administerable refers to hardware or software that can be managed and controlled by an administrator or an authorized user.
-This control can include tasks such as installation, maintenance, updates, configurations, and security settings.
-An administerable system is designed to allow an administrator to maintain and manage the system remotely, making it easier to keep the system running smoothly and securely.</span>